 $ cat bio.md

 I’m Matt, a final-year PhD candidate at Princeton University working with Prof. Peter Melchior in the Dynamical Learning Lab.
-My research focuses on stochastic optimization, representation learning, and dynamical systems, with the goal of using principles from physics to build more capable and trainable models.
+My research focuses on latent dynamical systems,causal representation learning, and AI for discovery, with the goal of using principles from physics to build more capable and trainable models.

 Prior to Princeton, I developed large-scale simulations of complex physical systems at the Australian National University.